Bounds and extremal graphs for monitoring edge-geodetic sets in graphs: Introduction

 \item In Section~\ref{sec operations}, we explore the effect of two fundamental graph operations, namely, the clique-sum and the subdivision on $meg(G)$.
 We show that $meg(G)$ is both lower and upper bounded by functions related to the operations and that the bounds are almost tight.

 \item In Section \ref{sec conclusions}, we share our concluding remarks which also contain suggestions for future works in this direction. \end{itemize}

 \textbf{Note:} A preliminary version of this article was published in the proceedings of the CALDAM 2024 conference~\cite{FMMSST24}.
-This version contains an extended introduction, all the proofs missing in the conference paper, extensions of the results, additional results, and a corrected version of Theorem~\ref{thm:large_girth}.
+This version contains an extended introduction, proofs missing from the conference paper, extensions of the results, additional results, and a corrected version of Theorem~\ref{thm:large_girth}.
+However, the algorithmic results from~\cite{FMMSST24} are not contained in the current article, but presented in a separate extended version~\cite{algo-MEG}.